iotmani/hisnul-muslim/README.md

     - Native packaging
     - Publish on Android Market, ask Mohammed to publish on AppStore
 *   0.6:  < -------- You are here
+    - Consider splitting json content with new lines where necessary, replace with <br /> when used
     - Add pushing navigationview to view duas attached
         - Add a ChapterContent view or adjust duasList
         - Stuck at getting controller to grab taps